Interested in Progressive Politics? Welcome to the Progressive Investor.org

 0

-Progressive politics is what has shaped the greatest social and economic advances in US history.
+Progressive politics has shaped US history’s most significant social and economic advances.

-Going back to President Teddy Roosevelt, a Republican, who at the beginning of the last century, first realized the vision that the US could advance its economic power by providing protections for its citizens in the workforce and in their daily lives, as well as providing recreation spaces in new national parks.
+Going back to President Teddy Roosevelt, a Republican, who at the beginning of the last century first realized the vision that the US could advance its economic power by providing protections for its citizens in the workforce and their daily lives and recreation spaces in new national parks.

-Roosevelt saw that unregulated capitalism was a threat to economic and social equality.
-Capitalism needed regulatory boundaries to contain greed, the sale of tainted goods, monopolistic practices, and cutthroat competition that all produced a permanent underclass.
-The answer to these problems was in progressive politics.
+Roosevelt saw that unregulated capitalism threatened economic and social equality.
+Capitalism needed regulatory boundaries to contain greed, the sale of tainted goods, monopolistic practices, and cutthroat competition, which all produced a permanent underclass.
+The answer to these problems was progressive politics.

-Teddy Roosevelt’s cousin, Franklin Delano Roosevelt, advanced the progressive cause further bypassing social safety-net programs, such as Social Security, and the Securities and Exchange Act to regulate Wall Street.
+Teddy Roosevelt’s cousin, Franklin Delano Roosevelt, advanced the progressive cause further by bypassing social safety-net programs such as Social Security and the Securities and Exchange Act to regulate Wall Street.

-In 2020, there are parallel and, in some cases, much more powerful branches on the boundaries of government that operate with almost no interference from regulations.
-These are the industries representing, oil-gas, financial services, health care, military contractors, aerospace, and specialty industries, such as private prisons.
+In 2020, there will be parallels and, in some cases, much more powerful branches within the boundaries of government that operate with almost no interference from regulations.
+These industries represent oil and gas, financial services, health care, military contractors, aerospace, and specialty industries, such as private prisons.
 These are all beneficiaries of monopoly capitalism and the privatization wave that swept Europe and the US in the 1970s.

-Money in politics, the Old Boy Network, nepotism, voter suppression, tax breaks for special industries, hedge, and private equity funds, and plain-old inertia keep this system operating without any challenges, except in the rare instances when reform and the progressive wind sweeps across the scene.
+Money in politics, the Old Boy Network, nepotism, voter suppression, tax breaks for particular industries, hedge and private equity funds, and plain-old inertia keep this system operating without any challenges, except in the rare instances when reform and the progressive wind sweeps across the scene.

 Progressive Politics Can Move the Nation into the 21st Century